nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `delete applicant n/John Doe` deletes the applicant with the exact name John Doe.

-### View average rejection rates by job position: `average job position` `[coming soon]`

-Obtains the average rejection rate for that particular job position found in the address book.

-Format: `average [j/JOB POSITION]`

-* Shows average rejection rate in terms of % (out of 100).
-* *Special sub-command*: `average all` which shows all job positions (in alphabetical order) with their corresponding rejection rates.

-Example:
-* `average Junior Software Engineer` shows the message `Junior Software Engineer: 10%`.

 ### Listing all persons : `list` `[coming soon]`